Oceanit’s advanced cooling garment delivers industry-leading personal cooling through better materials, design, and vasoconstriction management

 - Management of biological vasoconstriction to optimize the heat transfer between the body and tubing.

-A key shortcoming of many PCS’s is the tubing materials used, (i.e. PVC or Tygon) which have poor thermal conductivity.
-This means the tubes circulating the coolant inhibit efficient extraction of the body’s heat .
+A key shortcoming of other PCS is the tubing materials used, (i.e. PVC or Tygon) which have poor thermal conductivity.
+This means the tubes circulating the coolant inhibit efficient extraction of the body’s heat.
 The critical component in increasing PCS efficiency is a thermally conductive polymer developed by Oceanit for the tubing that circulates coolant.
 Oceanit’s novel tubing polymer is lightweight, flexible, durable, and most importantly offers up to 50% better thermal conductivity than PVC or Tygon.

-The improved heat transfer capability made possible by our advanced material means that coolant can be circulated more slowly, reducing required pump power, and saving energy.
-This is a crucial innovation for mobility, as wearers must rely on battery power to keep a PCS running over extended periods of time.
+This improved heat transfer capability is made possible by our advanced nanopolymer material, which means that coolant can be circulated more slowly, reducing required pump power, and saving energy.
+This is a crucial innovation for mobility, as wearers must rely on umbilicals or battery power to keep a PCS running over extended periods of time.

 Finally, Oceanit addressed vasoconstriction, a key performance shortcoming for many PCS units.
 The human body’s thermo-regulatory system controls the thermal conductivity of the skin (and underlying tissue) in response to environmental conditions.
 Below 75°F, the body undergoes vasoconstriction (restricting the flow in blood vessels), reducing the effectiveness of any cooling at skin level.
 Existing liquid cooling systems typically operate between 60°F and 75°F (Guyton, 1990) which causes vasoconstriction, resulting in excess heat retention even in hot conditions.
 By operating above this range, the body can remain in a state of vasodilation (unrestricted flow in blood vessels) that promotes heat loss from the body.